5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Integrating the data into the AppleALC source code and compiling the kext with Xcode
 - Submitting your Layout-ID to the AppleALC github repo via Pull Request

-## I. Preparations (a lot of 'em)
+## I. (Plenty of) Prep work
+Creating a Layout-ID for AppleALC not only is a challenge in itself, it also requires a lot of prep work in order to do so…

 ### Obtaining an Audio CODEC dump in Linux
 Why Linux?
-Unfortunately, neither Codec dumps created with OpenCore nor Clover can be processed with the tools we need to visualize the data of the codec dump.
-When using dumps created in Linux however, the tools can handle the data inside the dumps just fine.
-This might be because in Linux, the paths of an audio codec are dynamically discovered through a graph traversal algorithm.
+Unfortunately, neither Codec dumps created with Clover nor OpenCore can be processed with the tools required to visualize the data inside the dumps.
+Codec dumps created in Linux however, can be processed by said tools just fine.
+This might be because Linux dynamically discovers the paths of an audio codec through a graph traversal algorithm.
 And in cases where the algorithm fails, it uses a huge lookup table of patches specific to each Codec.

 Therefore, we will use (a live version of) Linux to create the codec dump without having to actually install Linux.
-I will use Ventoy for this.
+We can use Ventoy for this.
 It prepares a USB flash drive which can run almost any ISO directly without having to create a USB installer.

 #### Preparing a USB flash drive for running Linux from an ISO
 Users who already have Linux installed can skip to "Dumping the Audio Codec"!

 1. Get a USB 3.0 flash drive (at least 8 GB or more)
-2. In Windows, download [**Ventoy**](https://www.ventoy.net/en/download.html) and follow the [Instructions](https://www.ventoy.net/en/doc_start.html) to prepare the USB flash drive.
+2. In Windows, download [**Ventoy**](https://www.ventoy.net/en/download.html) and follow the [Instructions](https://www.ventoy.net/en/doc_start.html) to prepare the flash drive.
 It's pretty straight forward.
-3. Next, Download an ISO of a Linux distribution of your choice, e.g. [**Ubuntu**](https://ubuntu.com/download/desktop), [Zorin](https://zorin.com/os/download/) or whatever distro you prefer – they all work fine.
+3. Next, download an ISO of a Linux distribution of your choice, e.g. [**Ubuntu**](https://ubuntu.com/download/desktop), [Zorin](https://zorin.com/os/download/) or whatever distro you prefer – they all work fine.
 4. Copy the ISO to your newly created Ventoy stick
 5. Reboot from the flash drive
 6. In the Ventoy menu, select the Linux ISO and hit enter